la-ots/pelican/docs/components/content_container.md

 ## Best Practice

 - Use Content Containers to group content together.
-They are the outermost container for content on the page or sections of a page
 - They are the outermost container for content on the page or sections within a page.
 - Use [Bootstrap container classes](/foundation/layout-grid/) as the immediate children.